Societal racism: Poverty

 The wealth gap between ethnic groups has existed throughout history.
 White households hold much greater levels of housing equity, business equity, and financial assets than Black and Hispanic households.
 Married couples can accumulate wealth quickly through sharing resources.
 Black households are twice as often single adults compared to white households.

 Poverty leads to health issues, less higher education, more high school dropouts, more teenage pregnancy, and less opportunities.
-Therefore, a large part of structural racism has to do with the cycle of poverty which makes it substantially harder for people and their descendants caught in the cycle to accumulate enough wealth to increase their income and capital gains.

 Health inequities

 The cycle of poverty that structural racism could impose on minorities has adverse effects on their overall health, among other things.
 Health inequities can manifest as disparities in several aspects of health such as quality of healthcare, incidence and outcome of disease or disorders, life span, infant mortality, health and sexual education, exercise, and drug use.
 Furthermore, racism itself is thought to have a negative impact on both mental and physical health.

 According to a paper that analyzed published research on PubMed from the years 2005–2007 on the connection between discrimination and health, there is an inverse relationship between the two; furthermore, the pattern is becoming more apparent across a greater variety of issues and data.
 This study shows that this long known pattern has not disappeared.
 According to the 1985 Report of the Secretary's Task Force on Black and Minority Health by the U.S. Department of Health and Human Services in general Americans were getting healthier and had increased longevity but there is a persisting inequality between Blacks and other minority groups in the rate of death and illness contrasting to the overall population; furthermore, the report notes that this inequality has been around for more than a generation at this point or since better, more factual federal records have been kept.

 This is definitive proof that the federal government noticed these racial inequalities in health long before the 2005-2007 study of research data that revealed a pattern.
 Based on the studies they reviewed it became apparent that regardless of socioeconomic status, racial inequalities in health were present between minority groups for several health issues such as diabetes, hypertension, heart disease, and obesity.
 This shows that health inequities can be alleviated by increasing socioeconomic status but they still persist at all levels.
 Research findings often lack racial or ethnic variables.
 A 2023 scoping review of the literature found that in studies involving multiracial or multiethnic populations, race or ethnicity variables lacked thoughtful conceptualization and informative analysis concerning their role as indicators of exposure to racialized social disadvantage.
 Racialized social disadvantage encompasses systemic and structural barriers, discrimination, and social exclusion experienced by individuals and communities based on their race or ethnicity, resulting in disparities in access to resources, opportunities, and health outcomes.